moomerman/zap/adapters/README.md

   http: [port: System.get_env("PHX_PORT") || 4000],
 ```

+### Ruby/Rails

+If a `Gemfile` is detected in the root of the project then the Ruby/Rails
+adapter is used.

+### Go/Buffalo

+If a `.buffalo.dev.yml` file is found then a Go/Buffalo developent server
+backend is started.

+### Go/Hugo

+If a `config.toml` file is found in the root of the project then a Go/Hugo
+development backend is started.

 ### Static HTML

 To enable a static HTML site, simply symlink to a the public directory